bbauska/UofM-Intro-HTML5/README.md

 you help.
 But we always want to give people the greatest chance possible to look at your code and see how it&apos;s all working together, good luck.

-# Sharing Your Page from Replit {#sharing-your-page-from-replit .unnumbered}
+# Sharing Your Page from Replit

 Replit is what we call an Integrated Development Environment -- this is a fancy term software that lets you do more than just edit your